Why did we create a new therapy instead of using a type of pyschotherapy that already exists?

 Sometimes the therapists perform a little better, sometimes the placebos perform a little better, but when all results are added up together, both psychotherapy and placebo ‘work’ just as well.

-We rejected crystal healing and faith healing because the research said they are placebos.
-So, according to the evidence, we had to reject psychotherapy too.
+We rejected many therapies, such as crystal healing and faith healing, because the research said they are placebos.
+So, according to the evidence, we had to reject all talk-therapies too.

 We had invested years – and large amounts of money – receiving and studying psychotherapy.
 Yet we had to swallow our pride and admit that we had been misled, that we had got it wrong.